csartisan/docs/docs/contributing/dillinger.md

 # Contributing with Dillinger

+{: .danger }
+>This section of the guide covers contributing with Dillinger specifically.
+>
+>See [Contributing with Visual Studio Code](vsc/) if you are in use of VSC, or [Contributing](./contributing/) for everything else.

 ### Importing `template.md` to Dillinger

 It is highly recommended to use the template post (`template.md`) instead of writing all the tough stuff all by yourself.